tacman/msgphp/docs/infrastructure/elasticsearch.md

 - Requires [elasticsearch/elasticsearch]

-## Domain projection type registry
+## Domain Projection Type Registry

 An Elasticsearch tailored [domain projection type registry](../projection/type-registry.md) is provided by `MsgPhp\Domain\Infra\Elasticsearch\DomainProjectionTypeRegistry`.
 It works directly with any [`Client`][api-client] and a known configuration of type information.